Jim Duren leaves lasting legacy in Shelby County - Shelby County Reporter

 It was another moment that made Duren realize the impact he wanted to have on people.

-His time at Alabama also led to one of his favorite stories to tell and when of his most famous sayings.
+His time at Alabama also led to one of his favorite stories to tell and one of his most famous sayings.

 “You need to be where you’re supposed to be when you’re supposed to be” is something he always preached to his students, and the reason for that came after the famous “Punt Bama Punt” 17-16 Iron Bowl.